 According to Fluke, one of the best professional multimeter manufacturers in the business, there are some easy safety steps you can take:

 “Before you take a measurement with your multimeter, you should visually inspect it first.
-Check the meter, test probes and accessories over for signs of physical damage.
+Check the meter, test probes, and accessories for signs of physical damage.
 Make sure all plugs fit securely and keep an eye out for exposed metal or any cracks in the casing.
 You should never use a damaged meter or damaged test probes.
 After the visual inspection is done, check to make sure your multimeter is working properly.
 Never just assume it is.”

 Take your time, check your connections, and you should be able to safely test almost anything with your digital multimeter!